Pennington County, South Dakota: Politics

-Pennington County is considered a conservative county, despite being more urban that the rest of the state.
+Pennington County is very conservative for an urban county.
 It has been strongly Republican for decades, having voted Republican in all but one presidential election since 1936 (Johnson's landslide victory in 1964).
 Republicans usually win the county with over 60% of the vote, the most recent exception being in 2008, where John McCain got 59.6% of the vote.
 No Democrat has garnered more than 40% of the county's vote since Jimmy Carter in 1976.